thomasdahlberg/python-excel-dedupe/README.md

 ## Getting Started

--Download the program folder from github and place in a working directory such as 'Desktop.'
+- Download the program folder from github and place in a working directory such as 'Desktop.'
--Add the Excel document that you want to manipulate to the 'Workdocs' folder.
+- Add the Excel document that you want to manipulate to the 'Workdocs' folder.
--Open terminal.
+- Open terminal and navigate to the program's directory.

 ## Calling the Program

 In the terminal call 'dedupe.py' in python like so:

+>$python3 dedupe.py <filename> <1st_arg> <2nd_arg>

+Please note:
+- <filename> is the name of the spreadsheet file without its file extension identifier ('.xlsx').
+- <1st_arg> is the place holder for the dedupe column(s) criteria.
+In other words the program will only keep rows with unique values in the specified column(s).
+You may list one integer to specify the dedupe column or any number of integers separated by a comma, no spaces.
+- <2nd arg> is a place holder for the sort column criteria.
+It accepts one integer value.
+- Both arguments are zero-indexed.

+## Example Call of 'dedupe.py'

+In the example below the user is calling 'dedupe.py' on spreadsheet 'example' to deduplicate rows based on unique values in column 0, 1 and 4 and sort the resulting rows by column 2.

->$python3 dedupe.py 1st_arg 2nd_arg
+>$python3 dedupe.py example 0,1,4 2